AliAK-SH/Tabdila-VtA/README.md

 - i specifies the input video
 - vn removes the video stream
 - ab sets the audio bitrate

-the output file is encoded as MP3 or AAC
+the output file is encoded as MP3 or AAC.

 Because FFmpeg runs natively on the device, ***conversions are fast, reliable, and completely private***.